Giuliani suggests Mueller cover-up, charges Dems 'absolutely' could have prevented illegal immigrant cop killing

 "The person who determined what to eliminate was Mueller's records officer, who says there was nothing of interest there," Giulani said.
 "It's hard to believe Strzok and Page suddenly decided, 'We're not going to text anymore about Donald Trump.'
 They seemed to be obsessively and compulsively texting about him.
 I don't know what kind of lovers they were if they were texting about that all the time.
 It's ridiculous."

+Still, while he questioned why Strzok and Page's Mueller-issued phones were wiped, Giuliani did not dispute the FBI's contention that a technical glitch had affected Strzok and Page's separate FBI-issued Samsung phones.

+"Texts only last... for a little while... not like emails," Giuliani said.
+"I do this work, cybersecurity work.
+Texts are hard to get.
+That's legitimate.”

-Giuliani added it might be more likely that Strzok, in fact, had been discussing topics like the FBI's tactics in the investigation of former Trump National Security Adviser Michael Flynn.
+Giuliani added that it was likely that Strzok, in fact, had been using his Mueller-issued phone to discuss topics like the FBI's tactics in the investigation of former Trump National Security Adviser Michael Flynn.
 Explosive court documents released earlier this month revealed that, in January 2017, then-FBI Deputy Director Andrew McCabe pushed Flynn not to have an attorney present during the questioning that ultimately led to his guilty plea on a single charge of lying to federal authorities.

 "Just maybe, it would be very embarrassing if he was saying the same things while working for the holier-than-thou special counsel -- 'we're framing Flynn, we're not gonna tell him he has the right to counsel,'" Giuliani said.